Apply to the Homecoming Court and be in the running to be crowned the 2021 Royal Dragon.

-Homecoming Court members serve as student representatives at Homecoming events throughout Homecoming Week.
-All full-time graduate and undergraduate students are eligible for the Court (first-year students through seniors).
+Homecoming Court members serve as student representatives at the virtual Homecoming events throughout Spirit Week.
+All full-time graduate and undergraduate students are eligible for the Court.
 Nominees should fill out the application and follow all instructions.
 Please pay attention to the Homecoming Court Rules and Regulations, as well as the timeline.

 Failure to comply with any of the above rules may result in disqualification.

 The following point structure will be used for the selection of the Homecoming Court: